foxtrot222/qms/README.md

 1. Make sure you have a MySQL server running.
 2. Create a new database with the name you specified in the `.env` file.
-3. Import the database schema and data from the `docs/data.sql` file using the following command:
+3. Import the database schema and data from the `data.sql` file using the following command:

     ```bash
-    mysql -u <Your Database User> -p <Your Database Name> < docs/data.sql
+    mysql -u <Your Database User> -p <Your Database Name> < data.sql
     ```

 ## Running the Application